WCA INTERNATIONAL CAUCUS

 UN Program Director News and Updates 2025

 Last year the main concerns were AI and Climate Change.
 This year we have the added issue of our new president’s relationship with the UN.
 He has withdrawn from the Paris Climate Accords, World Health Organization, Human Rights Council, and has sanctioned the International Criminal Court.
 He has threatened UNESCO and UN Women to no longer use any DEI language and denounced the SDG's.
 At the UN General Assembly he voted with Russia rejecting condemnation of the war against Ukraine.
 (The vote was unpopular - the condemnation passed with an overwhelming majority).
 He has demanded loyalty to the United States from neutral international UN agencies.
-It is likely that no funds will be allocated for regular operating budget.
+Plans are in place to significantly cut US financial support to the UN, which would cripple many important initiatives.
 We do not know what the future will bring, but we do know that the UN will continue with the heart of it’s values and ideals.

 Maureen Burns-Bowie